-Materials for the application process will be distributed and reviewed at that orientation meeting (students unable to attend that meeting may pick up materials from the Field Experiences Office, 179 Whitman Hall, in the School of Education).
+Materials for the application process will be distributed and reviewed at that orientation meeting (students unable to attend that meeting may pick up materials from the Field Experiences Office, 179 Whitman Hall, in the School of Education, Leadership and Public Service).
 All required forms must be turned in to the Field Experiences Office no later than the second Friday of the semester before student teaching.
 Incomplete and/or inadequately prepared applications will not be accepted.

 Students must meet all prerequisites for student teaching, as stated in the Teacher Selection and Retention Standards that apply to them.
 Copies of these standards are available at 179 Whitman Hall.
 Students who submit the application materials on time will receive priority in placements.
 Late applications will be processed and assignments made only to the extent that time and openings allow.

 Eligibility for Student Teaching

 To be eligible for a student teaching placement, a student must meet the following criteria:

 - Compliance with all of the stated admission and retention requirements

 - Removal of all “I” or “X” grades

 A “C” or above in each of the following courses where applicable:

 - ED 310, ED 311, ED 312, ED 318, ED 319, ED 306, ED 349, ED 361, MA 353 and any specialized secondary methods course